Welcome to today's edition of the Rush 24-7 podcast.

 And he sits there and starts talking about Sputnik, talking about how we've lost track and lost ground, and he's the architect of it.

-Look at how many times education, education.
+Every area we have lost ground, look at how many times education, education.

 That should have been the drinking game.

-All my life I've been hearing we haven't been spending enough on education.
+All my life, I've been hearing we haven't been spending enough on education.

 We need to invest more in education.